HERACLITUS: THE FRAGMENTS

 BELLEROPHON IN GREEK TRAGEDY

-Bellerophon is one of the greatest heroes in Greek mythology; and his myth was dramatized by Euripides in two lost Greek Tragedies, Stheneboea and Bellerophon, from which survive meager tantalizing fragments.
-This book traces the origin of the myth, and shows how Euripides, the Greek dramatist from the fifth century B.C., seemed to have presented a distinct and cohesive characterization of this hero.
+Bellerophon was one of the greatest heroes in Greek mythology; and his myth was dramatized by Euripides in two lost Greek Tragedies, Stheneboea and Bellerophon, from which have survived meager, tantalizing fragments.
+This book traces the origin of the myth, and shows how Euripides seemed to have presented a distinct and coherent characterization of this hero.

 Bellerophon in Greek Tragedy is Issue 3 of the series Monsters from Greek Mythology: A Magazine of Storytelling and Illustrations.

 Vampires invading Mount Olympus; Gods and Goddesses transforming into monsters; the human race almost nearing extinction; the exploits of the hero Bellerophon: such are the themes of this original Epic poem.